aethrvmn/linux-kernel-nim/README.md

 ### How Does It Work?

-Unlike boring, old kernels written in languages that rhyme with "sea," our revolutionary approach uses:
+Unlike boring, old kernels written in languages that rhyme with "sea," our revolutionary approach uses 👑Nim-Approved™ Compilation: Compiles down to C but with a crown on it. 👑

- - 👑Nim's Seamless C Interop: We "import" the Linux kernel itself—like borrowing your neighbor’s Ferrari. 👑
- - 👑Nim-Approved™ Compilation: Compiles down to C but with a crown on it. 👑

 Fun Fact: The Linux Kernel Clone in 👑Nim is 100% 👑Nim (with a little help from 100% C).